lhr-solar/Controls/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the problem this feature will solve**
 A clear and concise description of what the problem is.
+Please make sure the issue for this feature does not already exist.

 **Describe the proposed solution**
 A clear and concise description of what you want to happen.